 • You have low-interest loans.
 If you can’t guarantee a lower interest rate on your student loans than what you’re currently paying, refinancing usually isn’t worth it.
 Stick with your current loans until you can find a lower interest rate with a lender you like.

 • You have federal loans.
-If you have federal student loans, refinancing means that you’ll lose out on a few benefits, like your track to Public Service Loan Forgiveness or federal student loan deferment.
+If you have federal student loans, refinancing means that you’ll lose out on a few benefits, like Public Service Loan Forgiveness or federal student loan deferment.
 If you’re struggling to make payments on your federal student loans right now, you could move to an income-driven repayment plan, which bases your payments on your income and household.
 Private student loans, including refinanced ones, aren’t eligible for this.

 • You’ve defaulted on your loans or declared bankruptcy.
 Many lenders require your loans to be in good standing before refinancing.
 If you’ve defaulted on your loans or have recently declared bankruptcy, you won’t qualify for refinancing.
+You may be eligible for refinancing with a low credit score but might not find lower rates.

 • The fees outweigh the savings.
 In some cases, you may be charged origination fees or application fees when you refinance, which are usually a percentage of your total loan amount.
 If you have relatively little left to pay on your student loans, those fees could end up being more than what you’d save in interest.